 Also of interest is that Addison has more people living here who work in computers and math than 95% of the places in the US.

-Addison is a very ethnically-diverse town.
+Addison is an extremely ethnically-diverse town.
 The people who call Addison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Addison residents report their race to be White, followed by Black or African-American.
 Addison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.26% of the town’s residents.
-Important ancestries of people in Addison include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 25.16% of the town’s residents.
+Important ancestries of people in Addison include German, Irish, English, Italian, and European.

 The most common language spoken in Addison is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.